ronggur/metal-labs-public/fabric-java.md

 ## Prerequisite

+This page has been updated @ May 31 2023

 1. Jq (<https://stedolan.github.io/jq/>) : Jq command is used inside makefile to format OAS 3.0 json read from equinix public url.

    ```